PauloDrefahl/PauloDrefahl/README.md

-# Hey there, I'm Paulo Drefahl 👋
+# Hey there, I'm Paulo 👋

 I'm a Software Engineering student and researcher at Florida Gulf Coast University.
 I'm passionate about software development and project management.
 Here's a bit about me: